-Car accidents are a major source of injury and death across the U.S. While some of the causes of car accidents are the same regardless of whether you are driving in a busy place like New York City or rural parts of the state.
-However, some causes are more common in one region than another.
+Car accidents are a major source of injury and death across the U.S. Some of the causes of car accidents are the same regardless of whether you are driving in a busy place like New York City or rural parts of the state.
+However, some causes are more common in certain regions than others.

 If a car accident injured you, an experienced Brooklyn car accident lawyer can provide information about the process of obtaining compensation for the expenses and psychological impacts of your injury.

 Common Causes of Car Accidents in the U.S.

 Most car accidents result from human error.
 However, the term can take many different forms, including:

 More than 3,000 people die and many thousands more are injured on U.S. roadways each year because of distracted driving.
 A driving distraction causes the driver to take his or her hands from the wheel, his or her eyes from the road, or the driver’s attention away from the task of safe driving.
 Texting and other mobile device use are of particular concern, as it presents all three kinds of distractions.
 In fact, in the time it takes to read or reply to a text when driving at highway speeds, an individual can travel the distance of a football field without both hands on the wheel, eyes on the road, and attention on driving.